 Twitter Analytics.
 Twitter also offers its own analytics, but they’re not as detailed as Facebook.
 You can measure the level of engagement of your tweets, and get to know your followers by exploring their locations, demographics and interests.
 The social network also offers monthly reports and allows you to check your analytics on your mobile phone.

 LinkedIn Analytics.
 From the Analytics tab, you can learn view metrics and trends related to your company’s LinkedIn page.
 These metrics are divided into three specific categories: updates, followers and visitors.

 Now that you know how to get analytics out of the major social networks, let’s see what tools can be helpful when conducting a social media audit.

 RivalIQ.
 This awesome tool allows you to perform complete competitive analysis and see the size of your competitors’ audiences, competitors’ posting frequency, number of social signals and more.

 SEMrush Social Media Tool.
-This is another tool for conducting competitive analysis and tracking the success of your own social media campaigns on Facebook, Twitter, Google+, Instagram and YouTube.
+This is another social analytics tool for conducting competitive analysis and tracking the success of your own social media campaigns on Facebook, Twitter, Google+, Instagram and YouTube.
 Using key metrics, you can easy compare and contrast posts across varying platforms as well as highlight where the highest levels of engagement and referring traffic is coming from.

 Hootsuite.
 This tool gives you a comprehensive view of your social media outreach across your social media accounts.

 Klout.
 The website uses social media data to rank users’ online performance according to their social influence.
 It assigns your business a unique Klout Score that ranges from one to 100, according to your online influence.
 A good thing about Klout is that it enables users to discover what people are saying about their brand by measuring their influence through Twitter engagement.